 We expect original investigative essays on films and the theoretical framework in which they are analysed.
 These should be written in a pleasant essayistic style.

 Manuscripts must be accompanied by a cover letter addressed to the editors of the Journal stating the following: title of manuscript, name of each author, authors’ affiliation, complete mailing address, telephone and fax numbers and e-mail address.
 It should be clearly stated that the work has not been published previously and that the same article or part of it has not been sent to another publication.
-It must include the following information: Title of the work (in Spanish and English).
+It must include the following information: Title of the work (in Spanish, English and Portuguese).
 Full name and last name(s) of the authors.
 ORCID identifier of each of them.
 Full name of the institution belonging to each of the authors.
 Corresponding author, postal address, telephone, fax and email address.

 If the results reported in the manuscript have been presented previously at a scientific event, this must be stated, giving its name, location and date.
 The full names of any individuals acknowledged (acknowledgements) must be given.
 Funding sources must be cited.